tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-skillset.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
-> 2021-04-30-Preview adds managed identity support for indexer connections to a [knowledge store](#knowledgestore):
+> 2021-04-30-Preview adds managed identity support for indexer connections to a [knowledge store](#knowledgestore) or key vault for skillset-related operations:
-> + **"storageConnectionString"** accepts an Azure resource ID as a value, provided that the search service runs under a managed identity and Azure role assignments grant write access to the endpoint.
+> + **"storageConnectionString"** accepts an Azure resource ID as a value, provided that the search service runs under a managed identity and Azure role assignments grant write access to the knowledge store endpoint.
 > + **"identity"** accepts a user-assigned managed identity.
+This property is under [knowledge store](#knowledgestore).
+It's also under [**"encryptionKey"**](#encryptionkey) for retrieving a customer-managed key in Azure Key Vault.
 >
 > This preview API also supports a managed identity connection from a custom skill.
 See [Custom Web API reference](/azure/search/cognitive-search-custom-skill-web-api) for details.